6 Elements of a Multi-Bot Architecture to Overcome NLP and User Experience Issues

-As enterprises expand and mature their implementations of Conversational AI across different use cases, the argument for a multi-bot orchestration model will become hard to ignore.
-The benefits of this collaborative orchestration model which ServisBOT has created are:
+As enterprises expand and mature their implementations of a Conversational AI architecture across different use cases, the argument for a multibot orchestration model will become hard to ignore.
+The benefits of this collaborative chatbot orchestration model which ServisBOT has created are:

 - You Can Keep Track of Multiple Conversations: Even with an overall conversation in play our model also keeps track of the user conversing specifically with each bot in isolation.
 It can also track the state within journeys so that the bot can remember prior history.
 This enables more sophisticated use cases and improves the user experience.

 - The Complexity and Costs of Maintenance are Reduced: Maintaining thin bots is a lot easier to execute.
 You can test individual functionality to be assured that they work as expected.
 Complexity is drastically reduced so it’s easier to tune the model and maintain overall quality of the experience.
 Consequently, bot maintenance costs are lower.

 - You Can Easily Turn On and Off Bots: You can remove a bot from live execution dynamically without having to rebuild the entire Virtual Assistant experience.
 This makes it easy to make changes quickly if the need arises.